 family of true international standards, governing all aspects of the

 cleanroom community — from design inception to daily operations.

 ISO/FDIS 14644-1 (2015): Cleanrooms and associated controlled environments —

 Part 1: Classification of air cleanliness by particle concentration

-(Not yet adopted as an American National Standard)
+(Not yet adopted as an International Standard or American National Standard)

 View list of ISO 14644 Standards